mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 Ne appears reluctant to help at first and when she does she is mostly non-verbal and makes changes quickly in a way that her mother cannot then follow or replicate.

-#### Developing a language for the intangible - Evolving concepts of Game Challenge and Game Feel - PERHAPS MOVE TO LAST SECTION / PERSONAL
+#### Developing a language for the intangible - Evolving concepts of Game Challenge and Game Feel -

 The discussion of game challenge, specifically comment about how 'hard' participant games were as the most common interaction during playtesting.
 The concept of difficulty for most of the participant's games was dependent on the interaction between the feel of the game controls and elements of game challenge associated with placement of hazards and moving enemies.
 The term _game feel_  has varied interpretation but is generally framed as the responsiveness and feeling of control over the main character during the core movement of the game.
 In this case, it effects the ability of players to move between platforms and avoid enemies.